Is Antarctica a foreign country?

 Internal Revenue Service Says: The exclusion does not apply.

-From IRC Section 61(a): Gross income means all income from whatever source derived.
+From internal revenue code section 61(a): Gross income means all income from whatever source derived.
 US citizens generally are taxed on income earned outside the United States unless the income is specifically excluded.

-From IRC Section 911: A “qualified individual” may elect to exclude from gross income his or her “foreign earned income”.
+From internal revenue code section 911: A “qualified individual” may elect to exclude from gross income his or her “foreign earned income.”

-From IRC Section 911(b)(1)(A): “Foreign earned income” means, in general, “the amount received by such individual from sources within a foreign country or countries which constitute earned income attributable to services performed by such individual” during the period set forth in section 911(d)(1).
+From internal revenue code section 911(b)(1)(A): “Foreign earned income” means, in general, “the amount received by such individual from sources within a foreign country or countries which constitute earned income attributable to services performed by such individual” during the period set forth in section 911(d)(1).

-From IRC Section 911(d)(1): “Qualified individual”, for purposes of section 911, means an individual whose tax home is in a foreign country and who is –
+From internal revenue code section 911(d)(1): “Qualified individual,” for purposes of section 911, means an individual whose tax home is in a foreign country and who is –

 (A) a citizen of the United States and establishes to the satisfaction of the Secretary that he has been a bona fide resident of a foreign country or countries for an uninterrupted period which includes an entire taxable year,